Yvand/hugo-AzureCP/content/docs/usage/register-application.md

 ---
 title: "Register an application in Azure AD"
 description: ""
-lead: "Register an application in your Azure Active Directory tenant and grant it the required permissions to allow AzureCP to query it."
+lead: "This page will guide you to register an application for AzureCP in your tenant and grant it the required permissions."
 date: 2021-05-20T10:45:06Z
 lastmod: 2021-05-20T10:45:06Z
 draft: false